TexasInstruments/edgeai-tidl-tools/examples/jupyter_notebooks/README.md

 ## Introduction

-Example Jupyter notebooks help to quickly run analytics demos on the C7x-MMA DSP from different open source frameworks.
+Example Jupyter notebooks help to quickly run neural networks on the C7x-MMA DSP from different open source frameworks.
 Example notebooks contain OOB demos and custom model notebooks.
-OOB notebooks demos show how to run inference of a selected model from a list of options.
+OOB notebooks show how to run inference of a selected model from a list of options.
 OOB notebooks showcase main framework APIs for running inference, gives an example of pre and post-processing functions and report back performance metrics.

 On the other hand, custom models, take a pre-trained classification model and compile it using one of the framework compilers to generate deployable artifacts, which can be run on the target by using frameworks inference APIs.

-Analytics OOB demos and frameworks covered:
+Neural network OOB demos and frameworks covered:
 - Image Classification TFLite
 - Image Classification ONNX
 - Image Classification DLR